ThePennyGoblin/SMU_Project_3_Team-_1/README.md

     - Provide suggestions where we should further clean data, add additional slicers for a dashboard, etc for better data-driven decision-making.
     - Future proof the tool
     - Serve this live using AWS sources-- database AWS, and EDB.

--These goals are met by:
+- These goals are met by:
     - Interactive visualizations dashboard
         - Actions Page : provides a dynamic list of out of compliant products so stakeholders can focus on correction.
         - Overview Page : provides a dynamic table of each relevant metric, with action items (non-compliant) staged at the to for easy review.